ROZBEH/CarND-Traffic-Sign-Classifier-Project/README.md

 </br>
 IX.
 Testing the saved model on the data lead to accuracy of *94.3* percent
 <br></br>
 X. Next, the model is tested on some images that are downloaded from internet as shown in the following image.
-The model was 100 % successful on predicting all the labels.
-The actual labels and predictions are:
+The images were chosen from Google search.
+They of different sizes but their size has been reduced in order to fit the network requirement of 32x32.
+The images were bright enough at least for human eyes but they have something going on in the back ground that makes it hard for the model to classify them.
+Given the kind of the data that we had from training set it is not so much difficult for the model to classify them.
+It can be also observed from the softmax probabilities that is shown in one of the following figures.
+The reason for this is, images are pretty clear and boundaries are not that much hard for the model to capture.
+One of the sign that was hard for the model to classify was *ahead only* because on some of the runs the model will predict it as turning right which has similar sign.
 <br>
 <p align="center"><img src="examples/othersigns.png" alt="Combined Image" >	</p>
 </br>